Outdoor rec industry defends public lands

 Outdoor industry leaders have joined conservationists nationwide who see this series of events as an all-out attack on public lands.
 But whether the outdoor industry can help tilt the scales toward federal lands protections, especially given the Utah delegation’s stance, may be a major test of its emerging political clout.
 “We’ve struggled for a long time to be heard in Washington,” says Alex Boian, vice president of government affairs for the Outdoor Industry Association (OIA), a major trade group based in Boulder, Colorado, and Washington, D.C.
 “When I first started (13 years ago), we’d go to town, meet with an intern in the hallway, they’d dutifully write down our issues and they’d get filed away.
 Now, we are meeting with senior advisors to the president and members of Congress.”

 One of the ongoing signs of the industry’s current pushback in Utah is its threat to move the renowned Outdoor Retailer trade show out of the state.
-The show, held twice yearly in Salt Lake City, is a gearhead’s wonderland, where buyers and outdoors fanatics ogle the latest products; the largest gathering of outdoor manufacturers and retailers in the country, it brings tens of millions of dollars to Utah annually.
-Industry luminary Peter Metcalf, founder of Salt Lake-based gear company Black Diamond, recently renewed his call for the trade show to be moved to another state.
+The show, held twice yearly in Salt Lake City, is a gearhead’s wonderland, where buyers and outdoors fanatics ogle the latest products.
+The largest gathering of outdoor manufacturers and retailers in the country, it brings tens of millions of dollars to Utah annually.
+Industry luminary Peter Metcalf, founder of Salt Lake-based gear company Black Diamond Equipment, recently renewed his call for the trade show to be moved to another state.

 This time around, no one knows how responsive Utah leadership will be.
 Patagonia founder Yvon Chouinard recently penned his own angry critique of Utah’s public-lands direction.
 “Politicians in the state don’t seem to get that the outdoor industry — and their own state economy — depend on access to public lands for recreation,” Chouinard wrote.
-In early February, Patagonia announced it was pulling out of the OR show in response to Gov. Herbert’s signing of the resolution to overturn Bears Ears.
-Arc’teryx, a Canadian outdoor clothing company, and Peak Design, a San Francisco-based gear company, followed suit, while Vermont-based Ibex Outdoor Clothing announced it would reduce its presence at the show in protest.
+As of press time, Patagonia had announced that it was pulling out of the OR show in response to Gov. Herbert’s signing of the resolution to overturn Bears Ears.
+Arc’teryx, a Canadian outdoor clothing company, and Polartec, a textile company, followed suit, while Vermont-based Ibex Outdoor Clothing announced it would reduce its presence at the show in protest.
 Kevin Boyle, co-founder of outdoor clothing company KÜHL, also says he’ll consider pulling out of the trade show as a way to make a stand on public lands.

 “Whenever somebody like a Peter Metcalf or Yvon Chouinard expresses their values, we pay attention,” says Boian.
 The Outdoor Industry Association helped sponsor a full-page advertisement in the Washington Post in January criticizing the attack on Western public lands, signed by 100 leaders of outdoor-gear companies.
 On Feb.
 6, Outdoor Retailer announced it will look for a new location for the show after its Salt Lake City contract ends in 2018, in a state that “upholds our industry’s core values around the importance of America’s public lands system.”
 (Politicians in both Colorado and New Mexico have informally volunteered to host it.)
 For now, Boian says the association is working through other channels — lobbying politicians and supporting pro-public lands campaigns —to get its message across.

 Much of the outdoor recreation industry’s growing influence stems from its economic impact.
-Utah’s outdoor recreation companies employed 122,000 people and brought $12 billion into the state each year.
-Nationwide, according to the Outdoor Industry Association, it generates $646 billion in consumer spending each year, plus 6.1 million jobs.
+According to a 2012 Outdoor Industry Association report, Utah’s outdoor recreation companies employed 122,000 people and brought $12 billion into the state each year.
+Nationwide, the industry generates $646 billion in consumer spending each year, plus 6.1 million jobs.
 In December, Congress unanimously passed a law to finally require the federal Bureau of Economic Analysis to measure outdoor recreation’s contribution to the national gross domestic product.

 In recent years, recreation interests have gotten a seat at the table for legislation, such as with the 2016 Public Lands Initiative, a failed proposal for the future of eastern Utah led by Reps.
 Bishop and Chaffetz, Boian says.
 The industry association marked up a draft of the initiative, criticizing a provision that could have prohibited presidents from using the Antiquities Act to create national monuments in several Utah counties.
 In the later proposal, that part had been removed — though it popped up in a separate bill introduced at the same time.
 In early 2016, outdoor representatives were also part of the creation of the BLM’s master leasing plan to manage 800,000 acres near Moab.
 Brad Petersen, the first director of Utah’s Office of Outdoor Recreation, was invited to scrutinize the state’s response to the BLM.
 “It was the first time that recreational interests had been officially requested and included in a legal response by a state agency,” Petersen says.
 “The initial rhetoric and tone of the state’s legal response went from being … energy-development-centric to neutral, with increased support for the benefits of Utah’s recreation economy.”

-As its next step, Metcalf told High Country News, the outdoor recreation industry should become more heavily involved with state elections — making public lands an issue on which voters base their choice of candidates at all levels.
+As its next step, Metcalf said, the outdoor recreation industry should become more heavily involved with state elections — making public lands an issue on which voters base their choice of candidates at all levels.
 “We need to make (public lands) a high-profile binary issue,” he said.

 In 2015, Metcalf stepped down from his CEO role at Black Diamond.
 Today, as CEO-emeritus, his focus is on advocacy through groups like the Conservation Alliance, which gives grants to environmental organizations.
 Recently, he’s been reading up on how the National Rifle Association and conservative pro-life groups gained the powerful political influence they have.
 Could the outdoor industry do the same?
 “You can make a difference in an off-year election,” he says.
 “We can prove whether we can affect an election in two years.”

-Note: This story has been updated to reflect additional outdoor gear companies that have also pulled out of this year's OR show in response to Governor Herbert signing the resolution to rescind Bears Ears National Monument.